BSNL's Rs. 399 Recharge Now Offers 3.21GB Daily Data Benefits for 74 Days

-Bharat Sanchar Nigam Limited (BSNL) has now brought as much as 3.21GB of daily data benefits with its Rs.
-399 recharge.
-The new move counters the Rs.
+Bharat Sanchar Nigam Limited (BSNL) is now offering as much as 3.21GB of daily data benefits with its Rs.
+399 prepaid recharge.
+The updated prepaid pack rivals the Rs.
 349 recharge offered by Reliance Jio that comes with 1.5GB data per day for 70 days.
 The Rs.
-399 BSNL recharge was originally launched in August last year with benefits such as unlimited voice calls and free Personalised Ring Back Tone (PRBT).
-The recharge comes with a validity of 74 days.
-This means it offers a total of 237.54GB of data.
+399 BSNL recharge was originally introduced in August last year with benefits such as unlimited voice calls and free Personalised Ring Back Tone (PRBT).
+The recharge comes with a validity of 74 days, which means the recharge offers a total of 237.54GB of data to the consumers.

 As per the listings on BSNL sites for various circles, the Rs.
 399 recharge comes with 3.21GB of data per day.
 This is 2.21GB more than the regular 1GB daily data benefits.
 Also, the additional offering makes a total of 237.54GB data benefit bundled with the Rs.
 399 recharge for the entire 74-day validity.